Kayzels/EpubPack/README.md

                         Location where epub files should be saved to
 ```

-That is, you send in either a text file that contains a list of folders
-you want to pack, such as:

 If we want to create two epub files, and they are in `folders/folder1` and `folders/folder2`,
 and we want to save them to an `output/` folder, there are two ways to do it: